jasonsbarr/SimplyJavaScript/README.md

 -   Typed Arrays and binary data
 -   Sets and WeakSets
 -   Iterating with Objects, Maps, and WeakMaps
+    -   Making iterable Objects
     -   HTML collections in the browser
--   Making plain Objects iterable
     -   Building a jQuery-like HTML Element collection
 -   Multidimensional Arrays
 -   [Symbol.iterator] and iterator methods
     -   Building a Matrix data structure with multidimensional Arrays and [Symbol.iterator]
     -   Tool functions and combinators
     -   Infinite iterables
 -   Building a Python-like Tuple data structure
+-   Using collection libraries
+    -   Collection.js
+    -   Immutable.js

-#### 9. Metaprogramming with Symbols, Reflect, and Proxies
+#### 10. Metaprogramming JavaScript

+-   Introspection
+-   Using constructors for built-in data types
+-   Defining code at runtime
+    -   The `new Function()` syntax
+    -   Is `eval()` evil?
+-   `Symbol`
+-   `Reflect`
+-   `Proxy`
+-   Feature testing
+-   Macros with Sweet.js

-#### 10. Building applications: organizing code and managing data flow with object-oriented design patterns
+#### 11. Building applications: organizing code and managing data flow with object-oriented design patterns

 -   Classical design patterns
--   Messaging patterns
+-   Messaging and event-driven patterns
--   Modules, old and new
+-   Module patterns
 -   Application-level design patterns
 -   Microservices
 -   Functional and reactive patterns